-Conclusions: Pseudomonas putida is the best producer foe xylanase than other species.
-The purified xylanase led to removal of hydrocarbons from hydrocarbon-contaminated soil with time increasing manner until maximum removal after 15 days.
+Conclusions: Pseudomonas putida is the best producer for xylanase than other species.
+The purified xylanase led to removal of hydrocarbons from hydrocarbon-contaminated soil in a time-dependent manner until maximum removal after 15 days.
 Authors recommend using xylanase for cleaning up of oil-contaminated areas.
 Therefore, employing microorganisms as biological tools may be a more feasible way to handle one of the most serious issues in modern society which might be a more workable and affordable way to minimize waste and preserve natural resources.